God is dead: Hegel

 Contemporary historians believe that 19th-century German idealist philosophers, especially those associated with Georg Wilhelm Friedrich Hegel, are responsible for removing the specifically Christian resonance of the phrase relating to the death of Jesus Christ and associating it with secular philosophical and sociological theories.

 Although the statement and its meaning are attributed to Nietzsche, Hegel had discussed the concept of the death of God in his Phenomenology of Spirit, where he considers the death of God to "Not be seen as anything but an easily recognized part of the usual Christian cycle of redemption".
 Later on Hegel writes about the great pain of knowing that God is dead:

 The pure concept, however, or infinity, as the abyss of nothingness in which all being sinks, must characterize the infinite pain, which previously was only in culture historically and as the feeling on which rests modern religion, the feeling that God Himself is dead, (the feeling which was uttered by Pascal, though only empirically, in his saying: Nature is such that it marks everywhere, both in and outside of man, a lost God), purely as a phase, but also as no more than just a phase, of the highest idea.

 In his Lectures on the Philosophy of Religion, Hegel wrote:

-"God himself is dead," it says in a Lutheran hymn ['O Trauigkeit, O Herzeleid' by Johannes von Rist], expressing an awareness that the human, the finite, the fragile, the weak, the negative are themselves a moment of the divine, that they are within God himself, that finitude, negativity, otherness are not outside of God and do not, as otherness, hinder unity with God.
+"God himself is dead," it says in a Lutheran hymn ['O Traurigkeit, O Herzeleid' by Johann Rist], expressing an awareness that the human, the finite, the fragile, the weak, the negative are themselves a moment of the divine, that they are within God himself, that finitude, negativity, otherness are not outside of God and do not, as otherness, hinder unity with God.
 Otherness, the negative, is known to be a moment of the divine nature itself.

-For Jon Stewart, this statement of Hegel in his Lectures does not relate to a lapse of religious belief, rather Hegel interpets the sentence "God himself is dead" as "an important part of understanding the nature of the divine in the Christian religion".
+For Jon Stewart, this statement of Hegel in his Lectures does not relate to a lapse of religious belief, rather Hegel interprets the sentence "God himself is dead" as "an important part of understanding the nature of the divine in the Christian religion".

 Hegel's student Richard Rothe, in his 1837 theological text Die Anfänge der christlichen Kirche und ihrer Verfassung, appears to be one of the first philosophers to associate the idea of a death of God with the sociological theory of secularization.

 Buddhist philosopher K. Satchidananda Murty wrote in 1973 that, coming across in the hymn of Johann von Rist, what Hegel described as "the cruel words", "the harsh utterance", namely, "God himself is dead", developed the theme of God's death according to whom, to one form of experience, God is dead.
 Murty continued that commenting on Kant's first Critique, Heinrich Heine who had purportedly influenced Nietzsche spoke of a dying God.
 Since Heine and Nietzsche the phrase Death of God became popular.